This page outlines the standard format of a Council Paper and some tips when writing it. If you would like any help you can contact:

 Once papers have been written please send them to send to the Council Chair: firstname.lastname@example.org

 The proposer of the paper is expected to present their paper at Council, where it will be discussed.
 You can find Council dates here.
-Papers must be submitted at least five days in advance of every meeting.
+Papers must be submitted at least six clear College days in advance of every meeting.

 An amendment is when you would like to make a change to a paper.
 A paper may also be amended in the Council meeting.
 The proposer may or may not accept the suggested amendment.
 If the proposer rejects the amendment, Council will vote on it.